Industrial Design, MDes

 for the Master of Design in Industrial Design

-The MDes Industrial Design program is a professionally oriented graduate qualification which supports those intending to go into the professional practice of Industrial Design.
-The program takes a broad view of design practice in this area to embrace all aspects of human centered design including user interface and interaction design, but with a primary focus on industrial and product design.
-The program involves a high level approach to design thinking and design practice and so fits graduates for work in many sectors of activity.
-The program is highly project-based with an emphasis on hands on creativity in both the physical and digital realms.
+The MDes program takes a broad view of professional design practice, embracing all aspects of human-centered design, including user interface and interaction design, with a primary focus on industrial and product design.
+The program involves a refined approach to design thinking and design practice, preparing graduates for work in varied sectors of activity.
+The program emphasizes project-based work, with an emphasis on hands-on creativity in both the physical and digital realms.

-As a graduate qualification it is applicable to students with an undergraduate degree in design, but also those with degrees in Engineering or Business who want to broaden their career options, as well as mid career designers with similar ambitions.
-It builds on the long standing MFA in Industrial design and involves study alongside students on that program in dedicated studio spaces.
-The location of the program in the School of Art and Design enables connections with students and faculty in other programs in the School as well as with colleagues and facilities across the University.
-These connections could include the Business, Medical and Engineering Colleges as well as the new Siebel Center for Design.
+The MDes is suitable for students with undergraduate degrees in design.
+Mid-career designers, as well as those with degrees in Engineering or Business, will find that the degree and industry exposure the program offers will broaden their career options.
+Building on Illinois' long-standing MFA in Industrial Design, MDes students enroll in some of the same classes and studios as those in the MFA program.
+In contrast, other industry-focused studios are dedicated exclusively to MDes students.
+The program's location in the School of Art and Design facilitates connections with students and faculty from other programs within the School, as well as with colleagues and facilities across the university.
+These connections may include the Business, Medical, and Engineering Colleges, as well as the Siebel Center for Design.

-Graduates of the program will work in companies and consultancies, as well as in many roles now opening up for designers and design thinkers in business and social sector organizations.
+Graduates of the program find employment in companies and consultancies, as well as in various roles that are now opening up for designers and design thinkers in business and community organizations.
 Design is now a global function in many organizations.

 for the Master of Design in Industrial Design